kuitos/import-html-entry/README.md

     - [ExecScriptsHooks](#ExecScriptsHooks).

 ##### Usage
-Loads the scripts by URL on the custom sandbox, export last property on the `window` or `proxy window` which set by the entry script.
+Loads the scripts by URL on the custom sandbox, get the exports from entry script.

 ##### Sample
 ```js